 In addition to aligning talent management practices, teams deployed several tools over the 4 years.
 These included setting up a Core HR system, a compensation and benefits management module as well as an internal social network (all on SAP SuccessFactors).

-“What we finalized represented a major progression in our organization, but we lacked a consistent employee database”, says Vincent Romain.
+“What we finalised represented a major progression in our organisation, but we lacked a consistent employee database”, says Vincent Romain.